Agent portal and information

 Welcome - this area has been designed as a guide to help you understand the educational opportunities available to your clients.

 Tasmania, Australia’s island state, has a population of approximately 500 000 and is actually an archipelago of 300 smaller islands which sit 250km (150 miles) south of the Australian mainland.
-While it is an island accessibility is easy via 1-2 hour flights from Melbourne and Sydney, and a ferry services that operates out of Melbourne.
+While it is an island, accessibility is easy via 1-2 hour flights from Melbourne and Sydney, and a ferry service that operates out of Melbourne.
 Most visitors have found that it’s easier to get to Tasmania than to get across Melbourne and Sydney in rush hour traffic.